bespoken/bespoken-docs/end-to-end/api.md

  - locationLat: Location Latitude used in Google Virtual Devices.
  - locationLong: Location Longitude used in Google Virtual Devices.
  - conversationId: Set a conversation id in advance for the batch process in async mode.
- - screenMode: state of the screen used in Google Virtual Devices(playing or off), defaults to playing
+ - screenMode: State of the screen used in Google Virtual Devices(playing or off), defaults to playing
- - projectId: dialog flow project id
+ - projectId: Dialog Flow project id

 ### Sending a Message
 Here is a simple example in Javascript: